 The Safe

 Here is the simplest addition to Scheme I know that provides efficient synergy.
-The safe is a new primitive type like the cons cell except there is neither car nor cdr for it. make-safe is a new primitive procedure like cons except it produces a safe instead of a cons cell.
-There is an op extract of two arguments.
-The following is always true:
+I posit a new primitive type, safe, and three new widely available primitive functions, make-safe, extract and safe?.
+The safe is like the cons cell except there is neither car nor cdr for it. make-safe is a new two argument primitive procedure like cons except it produces a safe instead of a cons cell. (make-safe brand value) returns a new safe and only a holder of brand can extract the value. extract takes two arguments—safe? takes one or two.
+The following is true regardless of the values of a, b and c:

 (and (eq? (extract a (make-safe a b)) b)